What kind of material do solar panels form? What is their average lifespan and what kind of impact do they have on the environment?

 A project carried out in collaboration with the Fraunhofer Institute for Solar Energy Systems was able to increase the efficiency of a solar panel after going through the recycling process.
 However, it did not provide unique answers for all panels.

-To deal with the recycling process, it is necessary to identify the individual modules that are still usable, to take care of the extraction of the individual components, of the extraction of certain raw materials, taking care not to damage anything.
+To deal with the recycling process, it is necessary to identify the individual modules that are still usable, to take care of the extraction of the individual components, of the extraction of certain raw materials, taking care not to ruin anything.